dionyziz/endofcodes/SPECIFICATION.md

 The request may also contain JSON in the POST data.
 This is true for any non-scalar data structure sent from the grader to the bots.
 These pieces of JSON are again dictionaries, which contain keys specific to the particular request.

 Each bot must be aware of the username of the programmer which it is configured to play for.
-This user id is displayed in the bot configuration page, along with the api_key.
+This helps ensure that the bot is playing for its rightful owner.

 ## Initiation